jansel/opentuner/docs/source/params.rst

 ****************

 This will be an overview of parameters in OpenTuner.

-Parameters are created with a name.
+Each Parameter instance is created with a name.
 Most methods in parameters operate on configurations, dict-like objects spawned by the ConfigurationManipulator.
 Configurations contain values corresponding to a collection of instances of named parameters.

-A Parameter’s methods mutate the value in a configuration corresponding to the name of the particular parameter instance.
+A Parameter’s methods may mutate the value in a configuration corresponding to the name of the particular parameter instance.
+These methods are called operators.

-This can talk about the concept of operators.

-This can talk about extending parameters or something

 ==============================
 Parameter Types and Operators
 ==============================

-Maybe a generic overview of operators here?
-Talk about operator prefixes and why they matter here...??
-Mention that parameters inherit operators
+Each parameter has a set of operators.
+These operators take in a set of parent configurations and mutate the corresponding parameter value in the first configuration according to the parent values.
+Operators form the set of available transformations for search techniques to generate new configurations to test.

+Operator methods can be identified by the prefix 'op#_', where # is the number of required input configurations.
+The prefix 'opn_' specifies an arbitrary number of input configurations, as a list.
+The first argument into an operator is always the configuration that will be mutated.
+This is followed by the required parent configurations, then any required arguments, and finally optional arguments.

+Any operators defined for a Parameter are inherited by its subclasses.

 -----------------
 Parameter